admc/wd/README.md

 ### 0.2.1

 - New test suite using the promise chain api.
-- `browser.Q` was moved to `wd.Q`
+- `browser.Q` was moved to `wd.Q`.

 ### 0.2.2
-- chai-as-promised v4 compatible
+- chai-as-promised v4 compatible.
-- Promise wrappers can now be monkey patched directly
+- Promise wrappers can now be monkey patched directly.
-- New saucelabs helpers
+- New saucelabs helpers.

 Incompatibility: There is a new method to call, `wd.rewrap()` to propagate async monkey patching to promise.